My song is love unknown

 - Performance Copyright ℗ 2014 Richard M S Irwin.
 Certain rights reserved.

-We apologise that because of rules governing copyright a complete free On-line Recording of tune My song is love unknown is unavailable for download, only an extract can be published.
-Please Click Here to email us for a copy of the latest version if you have the appropriate Church Licences and only wish to use it in Divine Worship.
+We apologise that because of rules governing copyright means we cannot have a complete version of My song is love unknown on our web site.
+To use the recording we send, you should have the appropriate Church Licences and use it for Divine Worship.

 Hymn - My song is love unknown - Extract